edubruell/tidyllm/README.md

 install.packages("pdftools")
 ```

-To include text from a PDF file in your prompt, simply pass the file path to the `.pdffile` argument of the `chat` function:
+To include text from a PDF in your prompt, simply pass the file path to the `.pdf` argument of the `chat` function:

 ```r
 llm_message("Please summarize the key points from the provided PDF document.",